Subway Sandwiches, Ranked

 When you’re hungry for something quick and simple, yet healthier than a McDonald’s cheeseburger, where do you usually go?
 If you’re like millions of Americans, Subway is probably the answer.

-We all have our opinions, and we’re sharing ours by ranking all of Subway’s signature subs based on ingredients, messiness, nutrition and overall taste.
-Let’s get right into it, shall we?
+We all have our opinions.
+But we’re sharing ours by ranking 20 Subway signature sandwiches based on ingredients, messiness, nutrition and overall taste.
+Let’s dig in.

 Ingredients: Flaked tuna blended with mayo, choice of veggies

 The Classic Tuna is smelly, soggy and messy.
 And if you think that’s ok because it’s at least one of the healthier options on the menu (it’s fish, after all), think again.
 It has 100 calories more than the far superior steak-and-cheese sub.

 Why?
 Because it’s swimming in mayo.
 As one anonymous Subway employee told “So Yummy” in a rather chilling expose:

 “Your Subway tuna sandwich is 90% mayonnaise.
 How did we prepare the tuna?
 Take one can of tuna the size of your fist and empty it into a vat.
 Take a big 2ltr bag of mayonnaise and splosh it in the vat.
 Mix it haphazardly for 2 minutes until it’s a semi-consistent mush.
 Cringe when customers ask for ‘just a little bit’ of light mayo on their tuna sandwich because they’re on a diet.”